Discover how to attract birds to your yard that will create a rich and diverse bird habitat and that will keep them coming year after year.

 Tray or Platform feeders are best for pigeons, starlings, house sparrows and grosbeaks.

-Remember: Regardless of your choice of bird feeder, always purchase the best bird food for your feathered friends.
+Regardless of your choice of bird feeder, always purchase the best bird food for your feathered friends to help them maintain good health.

 Just like humans, birds need water to survive.
 So if you want to know how to attract birds to your yard, add a water feature and they will come.